Skip to main content

 FAQ

-See the questions above for evaporator-versus-condenser identification, whether a noisy fan can stop cooling, safe cleaning steps, repair cost, and our Tri-Valley coverage.
+See the questions above for evaporator-versus-condenser identification, whether a noisy fan can stop cooling, repair cost, and our Tri-Valley coverage.

 FAQ